MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/VI-blockvendorpaymentsforPMapproval.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To use the functionality that's described in this article, you must enable the feature **Enable Hold Vendor Payment for vendor invoices till PM confirms the invoice for resource based/non-stocked scenarios.** in the Feature management workspace.
+To use the functionality that's described in this article, you must enable the feature **Enable Hold Vendor Payment for vendor invoices till PM confirms the invoice for resource based/non-stocked scenarios.** in the D365 Finance Feature management workspace.

+## Minimum version required
+The following versions are required to use this feature for **Microsoft Dynamics 365 Project Operations non-stocked/resource-based scenarios**

+**Project Operations Dataverse** version 4.41.0.45 or later, **D365 Finance environment** version 10.0.36 or later

+## Run dual-write maps for vendor invoice header
+Make sure that the mapping for **Project Operations integration project vendor invoice export entity V2** and **msdyn_projectvendorinvoices** uses version 1.0.0.0 or later.

 ## Set up Subcontract vendor invoice verification and block vendor payments parameters